-Domain: E70 Thing Range: E55 Type
+Domain: E70 Thing

-Scope note: This property links an instance of E70 Thing to an E55 Type of usage.
+Range: Quantification: E55 Type many to many (0,n:0,n) Scope note: This property links an instance of E70 Thing to an E55 Type of usage.
 It allows the generic link between things, both physical and immaterial, to methods and techniques of use.
 Thus it can be asserted that a baseball bat had a general use for sport and a specific use for threatening people during the Great Train Robbery.
+Examples:

-■ Tony Gill's Ford Mustang (E22) had as general use transportation (E55)
+• Tony Gill's Ford Mustang (E22) had as general use transportation (E55)